edwardmeng/PowerMapper/Readme.md

         Mapper.Configure<Source, Destination>()
            .CreateWith(src => DestFactory.Create(src));

-EmitMapper will execute this callback function instead of using reflection during the mapping operation, helpful in scenarios where the target type might have constructor arguments or need to be constructed by an IoC container.
+PowerMapper will execute this callback function instead of using reflection during the mapping operation, helpful in scenarios where the target type might have constructor arguments or need to be constructed by an IoC container.

 **Before and after map actions**

 Occasionally, you might need to perform custom logic before or after a map occurs.
-These should be a rarity, as it's more obvious to do this work outside of EmitMapper.
+These should be a rarity, as it's more obvious to do this work outside of PowerMapper.

         Mapper.Configure<Source, Destination>()
             .BeforeMap((src, dest) => src.Value = src.Value + 10)